Paul Silas

 Paul Theron Silas (July 12, 1943 – December 10, 2022) was an American professional basketball player and head coach in the National Basketball Association (NBA).
 As a player, he was a two-time NBA All-Star and earned five selections to the NBA All-Defensive Team, including twice on the first team.
 He won three NBA championships: two with the Boston Celtics and one with the Seattle SuperSonics.
+Silas is the leader in most rebounds per game with 12.1 in Suns franchise history.